 Dealing with beetles should be a big part of your home’s Integrated Pest Management plan.
 First, look for signs of the pests.
 These can include small holes in fabrics or clothes, shed skin or dried fecal matter.
 Second, identify the source of the pests.
 After you’ve found the little buggers, vacuum the entire area.
 Twice.
 Or three times.
 Try to get rid of as many as possible.
 Wash carpets, rugs, clothes and any other infested fabric in hot, soapy water to get rid of larvae and eggs.

-After you’ve gotten rid of as many as you can, you may need to call a Portland pest control company to finish the job.
+After you’ve gotten rid of as many as you can, you may need to call a professional pest control company to finish the job.
 A professional will help ensure you’ve eliminated the entire infestation and provide a thorough inspection to find and eliminate the source.
 Unless, of course, it’s Fido.